tdwg/tnc/TDWG2018/README.md

    A **taxonomic tree** is a hierarchical arrangement of *taxonomic concepts*

    A **taxon** is a reusable branch or leaf of a *taxonomic tree*.

+   A **taxonomic arrangement** or named tree is a collection of taxa.
+A classification, checklist, Flora or Fauna.

+           Note: In a Names standard ‘scientific name’ is a type of taxonomic name rather than a property of a Taxon.

 ## Examples [todo]